Examine Islamic Claims: weigh what Islam teaches

 Best done after Islam 101

-Critique Islamic claims with primary sources and a steady tone.
+Weigh Islamic claims with primary sources and a steady tone.
 Eight core lessons walking the strongest Christian challenges — the Islamic dilemma, did Muhammad confirm the Bible, the Paraclete, Q 4:157, the Qurʼānic Trinity, iʿjāz, the illiterate prophet, and Muhammad's biography.
-Deeper material — hadith reliability, naskh, Sharia in detail, failed prophecies, comparative ethics, 'Muhammad in the Bible' rebuttals — lives in Advanced Polemics.
+Deeper material — hadith reliability, naskh, Sharia in detail, failed prophecies, comparative ethics, 'Muhammad in the Bible' rebuttals — lives in Examine Islamic Claims in Depth.

 Lessons are ordered for the best build-up, but you can open any of them.
 We'll mark the recommended next lesson so you always know where to pick back up.